 #3.
 Cracked Eggs *

-The notable sight Cracked Eggs was the size of a house, but my personal favorite.
+The notable sight Cracked Eggs covers the footprint of a house, but was my personal favorite.

 It was great to see these layered rock formations in the shape of tens of eggs.
 It reminded me of the Moeriki Boulders in New Zealand that similarly shouldn’t exist.